 2001-2011 Census comparator tool

-This comparator tool presents the 2011 Census key statistics in a visual format for geographies down to local authority level within England and Wales.
+This 2001-2011 Census comparator tool (3.55 Mb ZIP) presents the 2011 Census key statistics in a visual format for geographies down to local authority level within England and Wales.
 The Excel files present the equivalent data from the 2001 Census (where available) to enable comparison between the censuses, and include graphs and charts.
 They are available to download in a zip file.

 Please be aware this file has been updated due to technical issues.
 If you have downloaded the previous version (before January 2013) we recommend that this is not used.
 We apologise for any inconvenience this has caused.

-There are some key changes to census outputs between 2011 and 2001:
+There are some important changes to census outputs between 2011 and 2001:

 Aside from the standard classifications, other classifications are developed or updated for use in a census, and then subsequently adopted for use in other surveys and elsewhere.
 The 2011 Census-specific classification listings are available.